willfurnass/sheffield_hpc/iceberg/filestore.rst

 * `which <http://linux.die.net/man/1/which>`_: a directory under ``/shared`` may be on your path and you may be able to run a contained executable without prefixing it with a absolute/relative directory but `which` may fail to find that executable.
 * Perl: scripts that check for executability of files on ``/shared`` using `-x` may fail unless Perl is explicitly told to test for file permissions in a more thorough way (see the mention of ``use filetest 'access'`` `here <http://perldoc.perl.org/functions/-X.html>`_).
+* git: may complain that permissions have changed if a repository is simply moved to ``/shared/someplace`` from elsewhere on Iceberg.
+As a workaround you can tell git to not to track Linux permissions for a single repository using ``git config core.filemode false`` or for all repositories using ``git config --global core.filemode false``.

 Determining your current filestore allocation
 ---------------------------------------------